-Commonwealth Equipment and Capital Project Reimbursement Programs

-The Commonwealth has established several programs to provide state-supported institutions of higher education with bond proceeds for financing the acquisition of instructional and research equipment and facilities.
-During fiscal year 2016, funding has been provided to the University from two programs: 21st Century and Equipment Trust Fund (ETF).
+Commonwealth Equipment and Capital Project Reimbursement Programs the University from two programs: 21st Century and Equipment Trust Fund (ETF).
 The Commonwealth issues bonds and uses the proceeds to reimburse the University, and other institutions of higher education, for expenses incurred in the acquisition of equipment and facilities.
 The bond liability is assumed by the Commonwealth and is not reflected as a liability of the University.

-The Statement of Net Position line item.
-Due from the Commonwealth, includes pending reimbursements from these programs.
-The Statement of Revenues, Expenses, and Changes in Net Position line item, Capital appropriations and gifts, include the reimbursements from these programs.
+The Statement of Net Position line item Due from the Commonwealth includes pending reimbursements from these programs.
+The Statement of Revenues, Expenses, and Changes in Net Position line item Capital Appropriations and Gifts include the reimbursements from these programs.